Imburse-Payments/imburse-payments.github.io/pages/getting-started/payment-options.md

 The Payout Payment Options are a list of payment options that you can present to your customers.
 This could be rewards or cash payment options.

 ## Access Requirements
-You will need a Tenant API Key to perform Payment Instruction and related object functions.
+You will need a Tenant API Key to perform Payment Option and related object functions.

 ## Functions
 The available functions are: